-Tossed with sweet beets, juicy citrus, thin crisp fennel, and radishes, this salad combines some of the best seasonal produce winter has to offer.
+This Citrus and Spinach Salad with Creamy Lemon Dressing is one lively and refreshing salad!
+It’s a great way to break up the heavy and rich winter foods that we tend to gravitate towards when the temperature drops.
+This salad combines some of the best seasonal produce winter has to offer, including beets, citrus, crisp fennel, and radishes.
 It’s topped with a creamy lemon yogurt dressing that is much more lush then an ordinary lemon vinaigrette, yet still healthy!
 Crunchy candied pistachios complete the salad recipe.

 It’s a great opportunity to use raw fennel, which has such a unique anise flavor.
 For another wintery fennel citrus salad, see our Creamy Fennel Salad with Orange Wedges and Fresh Mint recipe.

 If you like the peppery flavor of arugula, use baby arugula here!
-Or try another salad that uses arugula, our Panzanella Salad with Arugula.
 Other options for this recipe include spring greens, baby spinach, or a mix of all three.

 Yields: 10 servings | Serving Size: 1 cup salad and 1-1/2 tablespoons dressing | Calories: 318 | Total Fat: 23 g | Saturated Fat: 3 g | Trans Fat: 0 g | Cholesterol: 1 mg | Sodium: 113 mg | Carbohydrates: 26 g | Dietary Fiber: 4 g | Sugars: 14 g | Protein: 7 g | SmartPoints (Freestyle): 12